kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 the [`crane`](https://github.com/google/go-containerregistry/tree/main/cmd/crane) cli tool, `jq` and `openssl` and execute the following command:

-The end result is the same, a signature added, as a new image layer.
-You can see those signatures as added [layers](https://github.com/kubewarden/user-group-psp-policy/pkgs/container/policies%2Fuser-group-psp/15759776?tag=v0.2.0), with [`sha256-<sha>.sig` in the repo](https://github.com/kubewarden/user-group-psp-policy/pkgs/container/policies%2Fuser-group-psp/versions).
+The end result is the same, a signature added, as a new image layer of a special OCI object created and managed by Sigstore.
+You can see those signatures as added
+[layers](https://github.com/kubewarden/user-group-psp-policy/pkgs/container/policies%2Fuser-group-psp/15759776?tag=v0.2.0),
+with [`sha256-<sha>.sig` in the repo](https://github.com/kubewarden/user-group-psp-policy/pkgs/container/policies%2Fuser-group-psp/versions).